The ‘glory days’ for global automakers in China are over - KESQ

 The latest sign of the steep challenges facing traditional automakers came Monday, when Volkswagen warned it could close plants in Germany for the first time in its history, in an effort to cut costs.

+Executives met with workers at the firm’s Wolfsburg headquarters Wednesday, with chief financial officer Arno Antlitz warning that Volkswagen has “a year, maybe two years” to turn things around.
+He said the automaker is selling 500,000 fewer cars in Europe a year compared with pre-pandemic levels, the equivalent of around two car plants.

-The German car giant has seen its deliveries in China, its single largest market, tumble by more than a quarter from just three years ago to 1.34 million in the first half of this year.
-And last year, the company lost its crown as China’s biggest-selling car brand to BYD, sheddinga title it had held since at least 2000.
+In China, its single largest market, the German car giant has seen its deliveries tumble by more than a quarter from just three years ago to 1.34 million in the first half of this year.
+And last year, the company lost its crown as China’s biggest-selling car brand to BYD, shedding a title it had held since at least 2000.

 But Volkswagen, the world’s second-largest carmaker after Toyota (TM), is not the only company in trouble.
 Ford (F) and General Motors (GM) are also among firms seeing sales and market share vanish in China as local consumers spurn overseas brands to buy Chinese instead.